 Cow Muck

 Sealing Properties: The oils and fats in manure can help to seal the pores of the plaster, further reducing the penetration of soot particles.
+This reduces the pore size so that oils and tars created by the chimney exhaust fumes cannot pass through.

 It's important to note that fresh cow manure should be used, as it contains the most effective components.
 The manure should be well-mixed into the lime plaster to ensure even distribution.

-The ammonia smell you're experiencing when applying lime plaster to soot is likely due to a chemical reaction between the alkaline lime and the acidic components in the soot.
+The ammonia smell you're experiencing when applying lime plaster to soot is due to a chemical reaction between the alkaline lime and the acidic components in the soot.
 Soot often contains nitrogen-based compounds, which, when mixed with the alkaline lime, can release ammonia gas.

 This reaction is more pronounced when the soot is wet, as the water helps to facilitate the chemical reaction.
 Additionally, the heat generated during the setting of the lime plaster can also accelerate the reaction, leading to a stronger ammonia smell.